onthelink-nl/scripts/qgis/README.txt

 This is the QGIS installation script

+THIS SCRIPT IS MEANT FOR THE CHROMEBOOKS, IF YOU USE IT ON ANOTHER DEVICE THINGS SHOULD STILL WORK BUT STUFF MAY NOT WORK PROPERLY...

 HOW TO USE:
 open a terminal

+NL:
+type "sudo curl -LO https://github.com/onthelink-tk/scripts/blob/master/qgis/QgisStartNL.sh && sudo bash QgisStartNL.sh"
+Follow the instructions on screen

+EN:
-type "sudo curl -LO https://github.com/onthelink-tk/scripts/qgis/QgisStart.sh && sudo bash QgisStart.sh"
+type "sudo curl -LO https://github.com/onthelink-tk/scripts/blob/master/qgis/QgisStartEN.sh && sudo bash QgisStartEN.sh"
 Follow the instructions on screen

 The password is for anti-bot protection: